RobProductions/OpenEOS/README.md

 1. Move the .zip file that you downloaded from the the web page into the */Tools* folder which contains the UpdateEOSVersion.py script.
 2. Rename the .zip file to *EOSUpdate.zip*.
 3. Run the UpdateEOSVersion Python script and check the result in the commit changes.
 4. If it ran successfully, then delete the zip file, the extracted contents folder, and the old SDK files which have all been placed into the */Tools* folder.
+This should be all be done while Unity is not running so that .meta files are not generated.
+If Unity was running, you might get an error due to the previous .dlls still being loaded, but a restart should fix this.

 **Manual Update**